Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 A “less is more” approach is always best to avoid excessive dust accumulation.

-• Seasonal Use: Consider using it more often during periods of high humidity or wet weather (like rainy springs or humid summers) when moisture seeps up through dirt floors.
+Seasonal Use: Consider using it more often during periods of high humidity or wet weather (like rainy springs or humid summers) when moisture seeps up through dirt floors.
+For seasonal coop management tips, see our guide on keeping your chicken coop dry in damp UK climates.

 Indicators You Need a Clean-Out (and Lime)